 Once you’ve chosen a provider and template, and have added the pages according to your site plan, you need to start adding content.
 This might include your contact details, information about the services your business offers, and a list of products and prices.

 Throughout this process, you should think carefully about SEO.
 This is the process by which you optimise your site to ensure it ranks highly in search engines when users search for relevant terms.
-Read more about making Google work for your business and, for more information about ranking in local search results, read more about SEO for local businesses.
+Read more about making Google work for your business.

 As well as good SEO practices, you should consider promoting your website through pay-per-click advertising.
 This refers to the ad results that you see at the top of, for example, Google search results, or on social media platforms.